-After more than 30 years in Rome, where she lives with her husband, Piero Benetazzo, a retired foreign correspondent for a major Italian daily, Sylvia Poggioli has an intimate sense of the changing city, its people, its politics, and its food.
+After more than 30 years here, where she lives with her husband, Piero Benetazzo, a retired foreign correspondent for a major Italian daily, Poggioli has an intimate sense of the changing city, its people, its politics, and its food.
 She walks or bikes everywhere — she says this is good for her health — minding the weaving cars and heaved cobblestone roads.
 Home is the charming Trastevere section in the center of Rome.
 From there, in the last three decades, she has covered the fall of the Berlin Wall, the Velvet Revolution in Czechoslovakia, the war in Bosnia, and the plight of refugees fleeing the fighting in Libya to Italy’s southernmost islands.
 For the past year, the European financial crisis has consumed her time.
-Today, she is shopping for vegetables at a market she knows well.
+Today, she is at an outdoor market she knows well.

 The correspondent grew up in Cambridge, the daughter of Italians who fled fascism in 1938.
 She attended Buckingham School and Harvard, then came to Rome as a Fulbright scholar, settling into her first apartment in the Campo de’ Fiori.
 Restaurants and bakeries ring the square, which is filled with a sprawling outdoor farmers’ market.